 This lining is called the peritoneum, and there’s a wall of cells on either side of the lining.
 When asbestos fibers puncture these cells, mutation occurs and tumors form.

 If you’re a peritoneal mesothelioma patient — or you know someone with this disease — we can refer you to a surgeon.
-Reach out to our patient advocate and registered nurse, Jenna Campagna, for a list of the top peritoneal mesothelioma specialists.
+Reach out to our patient advocate and registered nurse, Karen Ritter, for a list of the top peritoneal mesothelioma specialists.
 She’s available via email at firstname.lastname@example.org.

 How Many Patients Underwent Peritoneal Mesothelioma Surgery?